Katherine Jenkins said she had worked at the Treasure on Pallets store in Lafayette for nine months when the police raid happened.

 Civil forfeiture laws allow law enforcement agencies to seize and keep cash and other items based on the property’s suspected connection to possible criminal activity.
 Neither Cohen has yet been charged with a crime, according to online records.

 When contacted about the details of the allegations, West Lafayette Police Department Lt.
 Jon Eager referred The Exponent to the county prosecutor’s office.
-A supervisor from the prosecutor’s office declined to comment, saying county can’t provide information about an ongoing investigation.
+A supervisor from the prosecutor’s office declined to comment, saying the county can’t provide information about an ongoing investigation.

 Ties to Purdue and a tumultuous divorce